kent-map/kent/19c/19c-victoria-biography.md

 <param ve-entity eid="Q736439" aliases="Ramsgate">
 <param ve-entity eid="Q179224" aliases="Dover">

 **Occupation / significance** Queen, Empress of India, writer.
-Father was Duke of Kent.
+Her father was the Duke of Kent.
 **Kent events with dates:** Stayed at Ramsgate in Albion House 29 Sept 1835 – 11th Jan 1836 with her mother and visited Broadstairs, Margate and Canterbury.
 Stayed again 30th Sept 1836 – 29 Nov 1836 in West Cliff including overnight stay at an inn in Rochester.
 Visited Dover with Albert and two children and stays at Walmer Castle (10th Nov 1842 – 3rd Dec 1842).